pyta-uoft/website/index.md

 ### R0915: Too many statements {#R0915}

 The function or method has too many statements.
-You should then split it in smaller functions / methods.
+You should then split it in smaller functions/methods.

-Note: comments do not count as statements
+Note: comments do not count as statements.

-Note: the limit is 50 statements.
+Note: the checker limit is 50 statements.

 ~~~~ {include="R0915_too_many_statements"}
 ~~~~

-### C0111: Missing docstring {#C0111}

-This is some helpful description of the C0111 error.

 ### C0102: Blacklisted name {#C0102}

 This error occurs when a variable name is listed in the black list.
 The black list includes names:

  - foo
  - bar
  - baz